 Cook the chicken 3-4 minutes on each side until cooked through.

 Remove from the pan and add in the red bell peppers, ginger and garlic and cook them for 1-2 minutes, stirring frequently until just softened.

-Add in the water, soy sauce, cornstarch, and oyster sauce into the skillet.
+Add in the water, soy sauce, cornstarch, vegetable oil and oyster sauce into the skillet.

 Add in the carrot, onion and cabbage and cook for 1-2 minutes before adding back in the chicken and egg noodles.